Conversational Development With Claude Code — Part 14: Installing MCP Servers in Claude Code

 Standard Input / Output (stdio)Practical for local tool execution

-Understanding transport choice is part of professional configuration — especially in enterprise settings.
+Choosing the right transport is an important part of professional configuration, especially in enterprise environments.

 Playwright MCP – Browser Automation

-Playwright MCP gives Claude Code a real browser (not metaphorically).
+Playwright MCP gives Claude Code a real browser (not just a metaphor).
 It enables:

 • Navigating to URLs